marrink-lab/bentopy/README.md

 > Using modes other than `full` (the default) is obviously not relevant beyond
 > inspection and analysis of the packed structure.
 To reflect this, the option
 > to write a topology file and setting a mode are mutually exclusive.

+The residue numbers can be assigned to the atoms in the output structure file in two ways.
+This behavior can be set using the `--resnum-mode` option.

+- `--resnum-mode instance`: each instance of a segment will have its own residue number.
+The first instance that is placed will have a residue number of 1, the second is 2, etc.
+- `--resnum-mode segment`: all instances of a segment will have the same residue number.
+The whole group of placed structures for a segment can be selected by its associated group residue number.
+In a system with a hundred instances of two segments each, the hundred structures for the first segment can be selected with residue number 1, the hundred structures for the second segment with residue number 2.

 In case you want to render out a structure based on a placement list that you or a colleague have created in a different environment, it can be useful to